-Most monitoring setups come with default alerting rules.
-Prometheus Operator ships with hundreds.
-They alert on everything:
+Most monitoring setups arrive pre-loaded with alerting rules.
+The Prometheus Operator ships hundreds of them.
+They fire on everything:

 - CPU > 80%